Matchstic/depthmapper/README.md

 ### Configuration

-All configuration is to be done via a config file, aptly named `config.yml`.
+All configuration is to be done via a config file, named `settings.conf`.
 I've made sure to write comments in the default configuration file to give an understanding of what each parameter does.

 This file needs to live next to `main.py`, and will be automatically loaded.